adrian-rutkowski/mystore-automation/README.md

 Selenium API calls are wrapped in selenium_driver.py

 Pytest is the main test runner now.
+Tests can be run on both Chrome or Firefox when specifying "browser" argument.

 There are currently 5 sample login tests.